In bitter divide, repeal of North Carolina LGBT law fails

 The repeal compromise touted by both Democratic Gov.-elect Roy Cooper and GOP Gov. Pat McCrory called for Charlotte to do away with its ordinance.
 In exchange, lawmakers would undo the LGBT law.

 But both sides balked: GOP lawmakers cried foul when Charlotte leaders initially left part of the city’s ordinance in place.
-And when the Senate bill called for a months-long ban on cities passing similar ordinances, Democrats said Republicans were going back on their promise.
-Cooper said the moratorium essentially doubled down on discrimination.
+And when a Senate bill called for a six-month ban on cities passing similar ordinances, Democrats said Republicans were going back on their promise.
+The moratorium was modified to last until a month after legislators finished their annual session in 2017, which would likely mean August or later.

-“The legislature had a chance to do the right thing for North Carolina, and they failed,” he said.
-“This was our best chance.
-It cannot be our last chance.”
+“This wasn’t the deal,” said Sen. Jeff Jackson, a Charlotte Democrat.
+“This bill breaks this deal.
+Charlotte would have not repealed its ordinance if this was the deal.”

 The troubles in reaching a resolution exposed the intense distrust within the legislature that has only intensified over the years, especially since Republicans took over control of state government in 2013.
 Cooper’s victory was greeted last week by Republicans acting in a special session to strip away several powers.